13 Kansas Nicknames and the History Behind Them

 Jayhawker State

-At the time, the area was known for its agricultural production and fertile soil.
-So many crops were grown in the area that it became seen as a garden for feeding the rest of the country.
-Even today, around 90% of the state's land is devoted to agriculture.
+At the time, so many crops were grown in Kansas that the state was seen as a food source for the rest of the country.
+That reputation was well earned.
+Even today, almost 90% of the state's land is devoted to agriculture.

 Midway, USA

-Kansas is the state that's closest to being exactly halfway through the US as well, hence the transfer of the nickname to a statewide one.
-The phrase was even used on Kansas license plates between 1965 and 1970.
+The name dates to 1939 and eventually expanded from Kinsley to the state as a whole.
+Kansas is the state closest to being precisely halfway across the country.
+The phrase even appeared on Kansas license plates between 1965 and 1970.

 Bleeding Kansas